Exclusive interview: Jeane Freeman on her nursing heritage and priorities for the NHS in Scotland

 In the 1970s she became the first woman to lead the National Union of Students – or any trade union – in Scotland.

-Freeman joined Labour in 1987 and subsequently stood as a candidate in council elections and unsuccessfully sought selection for the first sitting of the Scottish Parliament, but it was not until the new millennium that Freeman became significant in the party as a special adviser to the Labour administration under Jack McConnell.
+Freeman joined Labour in 1987 and subsequently stood as a candidate in council elections.
+She unsuccessfully sought selection for the first sitting of the Scottish Parliament, but it was not until the new millennium that Freeman became significant in the party as a special adviser to the Labour administration under Jack McConnell.

 Although she worked across portfolios, the government’s work in health was probably seen as its most important at the time, with restructuring of the health service to abolish the internal market, the introduction of the smoking ban and the centralising of specialist services such as cancer care to improve outcomes.